 In comparison, the image shot at f16 has detail in abundance.
 You could easily count the veins of the leaves.
-Furthermore, you can see the detail of all of the leaves and that is because the more closed the aperture (especially f8 to f16 and beyond) the greater your depth of field.
-You must pay a price for this detail though and the payment demanded is exposure.
+Furthermore, you can see the detail of all of the leaves, and that is because the more closed the aperture (especially f8 to f16 and beyond), the greater your depth of field.
+This detail comes at a price, and the payment demanded is exposure.

 See the settings of each shot below.

-In each shot, the ISO has been unchanged and left as a constant with our only variables being our aperture settings (f/stops) and our shutter speed.
+In each shot, the ISO has been unchanged and left as a constant, with the only variables being the aperture settings (f/stops) and the shutter speed.

-In the first image, at f1.2 I allowed in a lot of light and for a balanced exposure still had my shutter speed at 1/1000 s!
+In the first image, at f1.2, I allowed in a lot of light, and for a balanced exposure, still had my shutter speed at 1/1000s!
 At that speed, you can shoot hand-held all day long and stop most any motion you want!
-You’d better be sure you get your focus on point though, being at f/1.2!
+You’d better be sure you get your focus on point though, given the shallow depth of field of f1.2!

-The second image, at f16 locked down a lot of my light.
-To shoot at that aperture and still get enough light for a proper exposure I had to take my shutter speed all the way down to ⅛ s!
-I don’t care if you’re a Chevrolet, you’re not solid enough to hand-hold a camera and still get sharp focus at ⅛ s.
+The second image, at f16, locked down a lot of the light.
+To shoot at that aperture and still get enough light for a proper exposure, I had to take my shutter speed all the way down to 1/8s!
+I don’t care if you’re a Chevrolet, you’re not solid enough to hand-hold a camera and still get sharp focus at 1/8s.
 This shot had to be set up on a tripod.
-That detail though…

-So, really, here’s what it comes down to if you ask which aperture is best: The best one is the one that you need at that moment.
-If you’re shooting a wedding and the sun just dropped away out of nowhere you’re still expected to get the shot and that f1.2, crazy shallow depth of field or not, just saved your ass!
+So, here’s what it comes down to if you ask which aperture is best.
+The best one is the one that you need at that moment.
+If you’re shooting a wedding and the sun just dropped away out of nowhere, you’re still expected to get the shot.
+That f1.2, crazy shallow depth of field or not, just saved your ass!

 Even these are not hard and fast rules.
-Once you’re really comfortable with using aperture in multiple settings you’ll learn that it can be one of your greatest artistic choices and really contribute to the voice of your image and composition.
-There may even be another article in the near future about that very thing. (wink wink)
+Once you’re comfortable with using aperture in multiple settings, you’ll learn that it can be one of your greatest artistic choices and really contribute to the voice of your image and composition.

 For now, practice and experiment all you can.
-I’ve been shooting for a long time now and I still practice, play and experiment.
-I personally like to think of things in constants and variables.
+I’ve been shooting for a long time now, and I still practice, play, and experiment.
+I like to think of things in constants and variables.
 “What if I shoot all day in f16?
 I can change anything else as long as I stay in f16.”
 You would be surprised at what comes of things like that.
-Those kinds of experiments and play are the very things that have pushed me forward in my own knowledge and understanding of this wonderful medium as well as my own personal artistic style and voice.
+Those kinds of experiments and play are the very things that have pushed me forward in my knowledge and understanding of this wonderful medium, as well as my artistic style and voice.

 Happy shooting, friends!